jdelrue/info_grid/docs/tf_farming/farming_setup.md

-# How to setup your ThreeFold Farm in Development mode
+# How to setup your ThreeFold Farm

 In order for the ThreeFold nodes to start recording farmed tokens we need to bring the grid live in development mode.
 This will be required for a limited time only.
 The steps are very much like bring the grid up for production, but have a few additional steps and check boxes that require attention.